flavienbwk/eclipse-che-kubernetes/README.md

 # Eclipse Che on Kubernetes

-All resources to instanciate Eclipse Che on your own Kubernetes cluster.
+All resources to instanciate Eclipse Che on your own (_kubeadm-installed_ or similar) Kubernetes cluster.

-This is the companion repo for the Medium post "Developing in the Cloud".
+Read the Medium article : ["Developing in the Cloud"](https://medium.com/@flavienb/developing-in-the-cloud-5cfc9b2236ef).

-:warning: **This repo is in alpha state.
-The blogpost is in progress.**

 ## Architecture and pre-requisites